-Integrated Management Software Packages (ERP), better known as ERP, are computer programs that streamline business processes, improve the traceability of information, manage references (products, articles, stocks) and third parties (suppliers and subcontractors).
-The fundamental difference between an "integrated management software package" and a management "software" is the sharing of a single database by all business modules.
+Enterprise Resource Planning (ERP) Software streamline business processes, improve the traceability of information, manage references (products, articles, stocks) and third parties (suppliers and subcontractors).
+The fundamental difference between an Enterprise Resource Planning software package and a management software is the sharing of a single database for all business modules.
 The centralization of data and its exploitation via the various modules make it possible to manage the various activities of the company (stocks, suppliers, invoicing, customer relations, accounting, etc.).

 To manage the information system (IS) of an organization seamlessly and consistently, ERP software remains the ideal tool.

 These modules work in an integrated way (we pass from one module to another by a tab) and rely on one and the same centralized database.
-ERP needs to be parameterized in depth to be adapted to the processes and specificities of the user company that is why they use integrators who will do this work of deployment and optimization with them.
+An ERP Software needs to be configured in-depth to be adapted to the processes and specificities of the user company which is why they use integrators who will do this work of deployment and optimization with them.

 Since 2005, new, more agile ERP systems have been developed under the name of "management software".
 They offer the following advantages:

-- Less technical effort for the benefit of the functional
+- Less technical effort for the benefit of the functionality

 - Significant increase on ROI